kybernetikos/gulp-es6-template/readme.md

 -----------

  * can't seem to jsdoc es6 code
- * bad code can kill the server, need a nice report instead
  * bit slower than I'd like
  * need to add styles for code blocks in markdown